 Support Coverage

-Aptean provides coverage for Verdiem Support from these main locations: Northampton in the UK, Campbell in the US and Bangalore, India.
-Professional Services are available through our numerous office locations and our extensive international network of Partners and distributors (Product-specific, remove if not applicable).
+Aptean provides coverage for Verdiem Support from these main locations: Northampton in the UK, Atlanta? in the US and Bangalore, India.
+Professional Services are available through our numerous office locations and our extensive international network of Partners and distributors.

 Maintenance & Subscription Support

-Standard Support Offerings (The word “Standard” should only be there if there is Premium Support, product-specific)
+Support Offerings

 The following services are available as part of the standard Verdiem maintenance or subscription agreement: